Writings About Music

 Transcendental Consolidation: The Music of Stan Getz

-Stan the Man from Out of this World
+Stan the Man from Out of This World

 Stan Getz with his daughters Pam and Bev

 It seems so simple now, but it took quite a while to figure out that Stan Getz is part Swing, and part Modern Jazz, of course, but also, hardly known at all, one equal third Dixieland.
 Dixieland?
 Stay with me.
 The predominant swing influences are Lester Young, Benny Goodman, and, not as commonly acknowledged, Artie Shaw.
 Modern jazz influences lead towards Charlie Parker and Dexter Gordon.
 What is new for me, however, is how Jack Teagarden’s influence on Stan’s sound and style is equally important compared to anyone else.
 This is apparent from listening to the great trombonist and singer’s sound and phrasing; a joy of smoothness, limpidity, elegance, and direct expressive impact without pretense or masks.
-During the course of his musical development, Teagarden transitioned jazz trombone from Dixieland (also known as Hot Jazz or Early Jazz) to Swing, subsequently moving back and forth between the two forms, but always retaining dramatically exquisite elements of Dixieland in his playing, particularly at slower tempos.
+During the course of his musical development, Teagarden transitioned jazz trombone from Dixieland (also known as Hot Jazz, Traditional Jazz and Early Jazz) to Swing, subsequently moving back and forth between the two forms, but always retaining dramatically exquisite elements of Dixieland in his playing, particularly at slower tempos.
 Like Getz, Teagarden makes any question of whether the music is made by an African American, Caucasian, or Jewish musician irrelevant.
 One simply doesn’t care to focus on such relative trivialities compared to the actual music

 Part of the background for Teagarden’s pervasive hold on Getz was how Stan joined his orchestra at the tender age of fifteen, an arrangement only allowed by authorities after both Stan’s parents and Teagarden agreed that Jack would serve as his legal guardian, especially on the band’s lengthy road trips.
 This included riding in the car with Teagarden and his wife whenever automobile was the chosen mode of transportation to engagements, which was frequent, including the telling of exceptionally earthy jokes by the bandleader, delivered uncensored to the astonishment of the young musician.